mjirik/LarSurf.jl/README.md

 ## Install extra

-The package is prepared for pure Julia however for reading the Computed Tomography data we use Io3d.jl package.
+The package is prepared for pure Julia however for reading various file formats and the visualization we use additional packages.

+### Read 3D data support

+To read the
+Computed Tomography
+data in `DICOM` and other formats we use Io3d.jl package.
 This package is wrapper for python `io3d`.

 Import 3D structures to LARLIB